starsite/FileMaker-Swift/README.md

 During testing, you can hardcode `baseURL` and `auth` values as below, but best practice is to keep sensitive info (such as API keys, etc.) outside of `Bundle.main`.
 It's safer to fetch that information from elsewhere and park it in `UserDefaults`.

-I like to fetch most of my environment settings from CloudKit, in `didFinishLaunching` or `didEnterForeground`.
+I like to fetch my environment settings from CloudKit, in `didFinishLaunching` or `didEnterForeground`.
 Doing it that way also provides a remote kill-switch, if necessary.

 ```swift
 import UIKit